livingdocsIO/documentation/content/reference/document/content/_index.md

 In Livingdocs the components that can be used are defined in a Livingdocs `Design`.
 Just like the DOM represents a tree of HTML elements a `livingdoc` represents a tree of `components`.

 From the user's perspective a `livingdoc` is a page with a list of components that can be dragged around, selected, edited and deleted individually.
 The same is true for developers: all action in the editor map to Livingdocs framework actions that can be scripted as well.

-### Headless approach for multi channel publishing

-Livingdocs is very different from other Content Management Systems in that it does not make any assumptions about how you deliver your content.
-From a Livingdocs perspective a single-page app, an integration into another CMS, or a native app are all the same.
-In essence, the Livingdocs delivery layer is:

-- a set of APIs that provide the necessary data to make rendering really easy
-- a set of boilerplate apps that you can fork and use if they fit your needs

-Livingdocs pre-renders content for you and delivers those pre-rendered documents over the API.
-This means that it gets the correct version of your design, fetches the right content of your document and renders everything to HTML.
-This makes writing HTML-based apps really easy.
-But you can also write JSON or XML based apps (or whatever other format you might need).
-The Livingdocs server defines a render pipeline where you can define what content you want to export into which formats.
-Every channel is always represented as a Livingdocs design which enables your users to write in every channel directly in the Livingdocs editor.
-This makes for real multi channel publishing: your users can write natively in every channel and delivery is fully customizable.